2023 Nascar Playoffs Pool - Rules

 Nascar uses eliminations in its playoffs.
 This pool is a straight up points pool with no eliminations.
 Drivers can be used at any time during the playoffs regardless of their status in the Nascar playoffs.

-Typically, drivers race in the same car throughout the season.
+Typically, drivers race in the same car throughout the playoffs.
 However, there are times when driver swaps happen after qualifying but before the race or even during the race.
 The following is how these rare instances are handled:

 If a fantasy team chooses a driver who gets replaced prior to the start of the race, that fantasy team will get the points for the new driver, provided the driver being removed is no longer a participant in the race that week.